erwintobing15/deteksi_pantun_puisi/README.md

 ![Screenshoot Web](../assets/demo.PNG?raw=true)

 This is a machine learning web based application that can detect type of indonesian poem between *pantun* and *puisi* from a text poem.
-The project was built using django machine learning model SVM [poem-type-classification](https://github.com/erwintobing15/poem-type-classification).
+This project was built using django and trained SVM machine learning model [poem-type-classification](https://github.com/erwintobing15/poem-type-classification).

 ## Technologies
 This project is created with: